MSP + Business = M-BiTS

 Managed Business IT Service

-M-BiTS provide a holistic approach to managing IT operations and implementing organisational change that brings business value.
+M-BiTS is a holistic approach to managing IT operations and implementing organisational change that adds business value.

 To identify and – most importantly – understand these building blocks, let’s refer to a framework for managing effective organisational change that was first created by Harold Leavitt in the 1960s – a pioneer in the field of organisational behaviour and psychology.
 Originally called the People, Process, Technology framework, it has changed with the digital times and now includes data: